 1. The Principal Investigator submits the protocol for "Full IRB Review", ensures relevant information (including Conflict of Interest) has been completed and documentation appropriate to the study has been uploaded.
 In performing this submission, the Principal Investigator electronically signs the Principal Statement of Assurance Form.

-1. All submitted studies are routed to the individual(s) designated by the Principal Investigator's College/Department/Division for review and approval.
-Designated individuals will issue approval through the eIRB system or request information/clarification from the Principal Investigator.
+- Departmental Review and Approval - All submitted studies are automatically routed to the individual(s) designed by the Principal Investigator’s College/Department/Division (that of the Mentor for Mentored-PIs) for review and approval.
+Designated individuals will issue electronic approval or request information/clarification from the research team.

 1. Upon receipt of an application, the application is checked by the IRB staff for completeness.
 If additional items are necessary to complete the submission, the IRB staff will note the items and return the study to the Principal Investigator.